Meet Our Staff, Board and Crew

 Katie Brooke is a full-time real estate agent at Keller Williams Realty serving the Greater Portland region.
 In 2013, Katie trained as a Doula and it was through this experience she began to fully understand the impact Birth Roots has on families throughout Southern Maine.
 In the past, Katie has worked in education and social services, finding great joy in working with children and families.
 Katie also serves on the board of the Friends School of Portland, volunteers with Big Brothers/Big Sisters, and spends Friday mornings with the Walking School Bus for the East End School.

 Vice Chair: Stephanie Sukeforth

 Stephanie Sukeforth has worked in development and the non-profit sector for ten years.
 She is currently the Planned Giving Coordinator for The Salvation Army’s Northern New England Division.
 Birth Roots played an instrumental role providing loving and unconditional support after having her baby.
 It’s her hope to give back and help new mothers share in this experience.
-She lives with her husband and one year-old daughter in Scarborough.
+She lives with her husband and daughter in Scarborough.

 Treasurer: Stephanie Walsh